jax-ml/jax/jax/experimental/README.md

 examples for how to build such libraries using JAX.
 Each one is only a few hundred lines of code, so take a look inside and adapt them as you need!

+### Neural-net building with Stax

 #### 👉 **Note**: These mini-libraries are meant to be an _inspiration_, but not a prescription.

 To serve that purpose, it is best to keep their code samples minimal; so we generally *will not merge PRs* adding new features.
-Instead, please send your lovely pull requests and design ideas to more fully-featured libraries like [DeepMind's Haiku](https://github.com/deepmind/dm-haiku) and Google Research's [FLAX](https://github.com/google/flax) or [Trax](https://github.com/google/trax)."
+Instead, please send your lovely pull requests and design ideas to more fully-featured libraries like [DeepMind's Haiku](https://github.com/deepmind/dm-haiku) and Google Research's [FLAX](https://github.com/google/flax) or [Trax](https://github.com/google/trax).

-### Neural-net building with Stax

 **Stax** is a functional neural network building library.
 The basic idea is that a single layer or an entire network can be modeled as an `(init_fun, apply_fun)`